trinodb/trino/docs/src/main/sphinx/connector/postgresql.md

 ### Access to system tables

-The PostgreSQL connector supports reading [PostgreSQ catalog tables](https://www.postgresql.org/docs/current/catalogs.html), such as `pg_namespace`.
+The PostgreSQL connector supports reading [PostgreSQL catalog tables](https://www.postgresql.org/docs/current/catalogs.html), such as `pg_namespace`.
 The functionality is turned off by default, and can be enabled using the `postgresql.include-system-tables` configuration property.